BoudewijnKlijn/competitive_programming/README.md

 ## Algorithms

-Hill climbing
+1. First use a broad search
+2. Thereafter use **Hill climbing**
    - can be used to make a good solution slightly better
      - if multiple improved solutions are found, then you can use those as new input
      - if __too many__ improved solutions are found, use a queue and prioritize the best scores first

+More thoughts
+- output should be perfectly reproducible.
+Currently, it is not entirely clear from the output filename how the output was created.